 - how a stronger focus on student progress across the curricula can be embedded, including change management, implementation and capability building.

-Functions of the MAG
+Functions of the Advisory Group

-The MAG will be:
+The Advisory Group will be:

 - a source of advice for the Minister

 - a critical friend and advisor to the Ministry

 - providers of a report synthesising themes arising from the wider engagement, as well as recommendations to inform the Minister’s work programme.